burnnat/hymns-of-the-faith/content/session-02/week-11/notes.md

 	- "Hilaron" in Greek is the root of our word "hilarious"
 		- The same word is used in the New Testament passage of {{{verse "2 Corinthians 9:7"}}}: "God loves a *cheerful* giver"
 		- In the direct transliteration we see it as "gladsome"
-	- We praise God because of his:
-		- Steadfastness ("praise him, still the same as ever", "glorious in his faithfulness")
-		- Mercy ("slow to chide", "spares us")
-		- Help to those in need ("grace and favor / to his people")
-		- Sustaining guidance ("tends ... us / gently bears us")
-		- Kingship over all creation ("sun and moon, bow down before him")
-	- We praise God because of (and in spite of) our:
-		- Inferiority and insufficiency ("to his feet your tribute bring", "our feeble frame he knows")
-		- Overwhelming circumstances ("his people in distress", "rescues us from all our foes")
-		- Spiritual blindness ("[angels] behold him face to face", but we don't)
-	- In addition, we are:
-		- Ransomed; in bondage to sin, unable to pay our own release
-		- Healed; both literally and figuratively (sick with the effects of sin in our life)
-		- Restored; only through Christ are we made whole and able to reach the full potential God has for us
-		- Forgiven; a personal gift given by God for each one of us, as all sin is ultimately an affront to Him
 {{/if}}

 ## {{{hymn "Fairest Lord Jesus" id="fairest_lord_jesus_ruler_of_all_nature"}}}